password123456/a4/README.md

 - Microsoft Azure cloud ip prefixes
 - script collects ipv4-address. if you want to get all of the ip-addresses, need to some code modifications
-- you can find cloud region lists and it's location in here [regions-zones](https://cloud.google.com/compute/docs/regions-zones)

 # Documentation